xaecbd/RCT/README.md

     ```
      docker run -d -e "JAVA_OPTIONS=-Xmx1024m -Xms300m" --net=host xaecbd/rct-analyze:2.0.0
     ```
-  - Custom configurations (before execution, please place the config/application on the host.
-The properties)
+  - Custom configurations (before execution, please place the config/application.properties on the host)
     ```
     docker run -d -e "JAVA_OPTIONS=-Xmx1024m -Xms300m" -v /opt/app/rct/rct-analyze/config:/opt/app/rct/rct-analyze/config -v /data/redis/redis_cluster:/data/redis/redis_cluster --net=host xaecbd/rct-analyze:2.0.0
     ```
-   Adjust the maximum heap size appropriately based on the RDB size
+   Adjust the maximum heap size appropriately based on the RDB size.

 3. Enter the system
-    In the browser to access ``` http://127.0.0.1:8080 ```, enter account and password, the default password for **rct/rct**
+    In the browser to access ``` http://127.0.0.1:8080 ```, enter account and password, the default password for **rct/rct**.

 ## Versions
 At present, the support is limited to the following versions.
 As for the higher version, it is under development!